voschezang/coding-handbook/intelligence/knowledge.md

 Sciences attempts to discover objective knowledge: truth.
 It can start with various approaches.

 - A priori knowledge and [formal systems](https://en.wikipedia.org/wiki/Formal_system).
 Inference based on first principles (axioms).
 Developing a model that is internally consistent.
+See [specification](https://en.wikipedia.org/wiki/Algebraic_specification).
 - Falsifiable hypotheses, repeatable experiments and peer-reviews.
 Incrementally update beliefs about the physical world.

 Both lead to models that are *true* in certain conditions.
 The generality of such models may vary.
 Difficulties arise when multiple valid models (seemingly) conflict with each other.
 One example is euclidean [geometry](https://en.wikipedia.org/wiki/Geometry) and non-euclidean geometry.